Smoking Cessation Aids

 The need to smoke is driven by an addiction to nicotine and the behavior a person associates with smoking (i.e. driving the car, after a meal, etc.).
 The addiction to nicotine is powerful and for reasons that are not clear, quitting can be more difficult for some smokers compared to others.
 Nicotine binds to receptors in the brain, increasing the activity of dopamine, a chemical that causes a sense of well-being.
 Nicotine remains in the body for a short time, so strong cravings can start within hours of quitting.
 There is risk of depression after quitting, particularly for those with a history of depression.
 For these reasons, pharmacologic treatments are important to achieving successful smoking cessation.
 Pharmacologic treatments are both safe and effective in a variety of patient populations, including those with heart disease or cancer.

 Seven first-line medications reliably increase long-term smoking abstinence rates and include bupropion, nicotine gum, nicotine inhaler, nicotine lozenge, nicotine nasal spray, nicotine patch, and varenicline.
 Patients should discuss past quit attempts with their provider.
 By identifying what worked and what did not during previous quit experiences can assist in choosing pharmacotherapy for future attempts.
-The choice of which therapy to use should be based on an individual's medical and psychological history, the side effects of the drug and any patient preference for the method of administration.
-Some therapies are available over the counter, but this should not diminish the importance of discussing your plan to quit with your healthcare provider, who can provide guidance based on your specific situation.
+The choice of which therapy to use should be based on an individual's medical history, the side effects of the drug and any patient preference for the method of administration.
+Some therapies are available over the counter, but this should not diminish the importance of discussing your plan to quit with your healthcare provider, who can provide support and guidance based on your specific situation.
 This is particularly important for pregnant women because of potential risks to the fetus.

 Nicotine Replacement Therapies